 A fintech firm (as with other businesses) processing personal data in Switzerland must do so in accordance with the following data processing principles: good faith; proportionality; purpose limitation; transparency; accuracy; data security; and lawfulness.
-This means personal data may only be processed for a specified and legitimate purpose (it is not permitted to collect personal data for unknown future purposes in bulk), the purposes, controller and recipients of the data must at least be transparent upon collection of the personal data (under the revised DPA, companies will have an active duty to inform data subjects of all processing activities; the provision in the DPA includes a list of minimum information that must be provided) and only the personal data should only be accessed on a strict need-to-know basis and deleted once it is no longer required for the purpose for which it was collected (subject to statutory retention duties).
-Furthermore, an obligation to register a data file with the Swiss Federal Data Protection and Information Commissioner ("Commissioner"), prior to any data processing, applies if the controller of a data file regularly processes so-called "sensitive personal data" (e.g. health data or trade union-related views and activities) or personality profiles (i.e. a collection of data that permits an assessment of essential characteristics of the personality of an individual), or regularly discloses personal data to third parties (including affiliates) (this duty will no longer apply under the revised DPA).
-However, the DPA contains several exceptions to this duty.
-In particular, if a data protection officer has been registered with the Commissioner, then a company does not have to register its data files with the Commissioner.
-The Commissioner maintains an online register of such data files (https://www.datareg.admin.ch).
+This means personal data may only be processed for a specified and legitimate purpose (it is not permitted to collect personal data for unknown future purposes in bulk), the purposes, controller and recipients of the data must at least be transparent upon collection of the personal data (under the revised DPA, companies will have an active duty to inform data subjects of all processing activities; the provision in the DPA includes a list of minimum information that must be provided) and only the personal data necessary to achieve the purpose may be processed.
+The personal data should only be accessed on a strict need-toknow basis and deleted once it is no longer required for the purpose for which it was collected (subject to statutory retention duties).
 Registration is free of charge.
 The revised DPA will introduce additional duties that will impact fintech firms processing personal data in Switzerland, similar to the duties under the GDPR.
-Fintech firms (as with other businesses) will have to maintain a register of all data processing activities, report certain data breaches to the Commissioner and, in certain cases, the affected data subjects, to actively inform all data subjects of all data processing activities (i.e. through a detailed privacy policy) and, in certain circumstances, to conduct a so-called "data protection impact assessment" for high-risk processing activities.
+Fintech firms (as with other businesses) will have (i) to maintain a register of all data processing activities, (ii) to report certain data breaches to the Commissioner and, in certain cases, the affected data subjects, (iii) to actively inform all data subjects of all data processing activities (i.e. through a detailed privacy policy) and, in certain circumstances, (iv) to conduct a so-called "data protection impact assessment" (i.e. a risk assessment) for high-risk processing activities.
 Furthermore, the processing of personal data by third-party service providers on behalf of a fintech firm is subject to the conclusion of a data processing agreement between the fintech firm and the third-party service provider.
-The data processing agreement should, in particular, ensure that the third-party service provider may only process the personal data for the same purposes as the fintech firm and that the thirdparty service provider ensures at least the same level of data security (by implementation of state-of-the-art technical and organisational data security measures).
+The data processing agreement should, in particular, ensure that the third-party service provider may only process the personal data for the same purposes as the fintech firm and that the third-party service provider ensures at least the same level of data security (by implementation of state-of-the-art technical and organisational data security measures).
 The parties should also ensure strict confidentiality, where possible and necessary.
 In particular, a fintech firm must ensure that consent of the affected customers is obtained if the fintech firm is subject to statutory or contractual confidentiality duties that would otherwise prevent the engagement of third-party service providers.
 Under the revised DPA, third-party services providers will, furthermore, be required to obtain the fintech firm's prior consent if the thirdparty service provider wants to engage sub-processors for the processing activities it is carrying out on behalf of the respective fintech firm.
 For the requirements regarding cross-border data transfers, see question 4.2 below.